 - Volume that seems to increase and decrease

-- Sped-up audio
+- Sped-up sound

-- Audio and video out of sync
+- Sound out of sync with video

 Make sure your issues are not caused by a problem with the movie or TV show itself by following these steps: